mike632t/x11-calc/MANUAL.md

 Installing  the emulators on most modern desktops should create a new  menu entry that will start the launcher script by default.
-When invoked for the first time this will prompt you to select the default simulator as well  as any additional command line options.
+When invoked for the first  time this will prompt you to select the default emulator as well  as any additional command line options.

 These selections will be saved and become the default settings.